opensearch-project/data-prepper/deployment-template/k8s/README.md

 #### pipelines.yaml
 This file contains the standard Trace Analytics usecase pipeline configuration.
 A few adjustments are needed by the user:
 1. Replace the 2 `stdout` sinks with OpenSearch sinks to actually send data to OpenSearch.
-2. Optionally enable TLS by providing the necessary key files for the `otel_trace_source` and `peer_forwarder` plugins.
+2. Optionally enable TLS by providing the necessary key files for the `otel_trace_source` plugin.

 #### data-prepper-config.yaml
-This file disables TLS for the Data Prepper service APIs (e.g. /metrics), so please adjust this if you wish to enable encrpytion in transit.
+This file disables TLS for the Data Prepper service APIs (e.g. /metrics), so please adjust this if you wish to enable encryption in transit.
+It also provides peer forwarder configuration with dns discover mode.
+Optionally enable TLS and mTLS by providing the necessary certificate files for the peer forwarder.
+Find more information about core peer forwarder [here](https://github.com/opensearch-project/data-prepper/blob/main/docs/peer_forwarder.md).

 ### kind: Service
 Contains a headless [Service](https://kubernetes.io/docs/concepts/services-networking/service/) which enables Data Prepper pods to discover others pods in the cluster peers via periodic DNS lookups.
 No changes are required.